molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Error rendering</aside>

 When a validator returned some errors, corresponding error messages are shown below the form control.
-This repetitive task is outsourced to the [`FieldErrorsComponent`](https://github.com/molily/angular-form-testing/tree/main/client/src/app/components/field-errors).
+This repetitive task is outsourced to the [`ControlErrorsComponent`](https://github.com/molily/angular-form-testing/tree/main/client/src/app/components/control-errors).

 <aside class="margin-note">invalid && (touched || dirty)</aside>

-This Component displays the errors when the form control is *invalid* and either *touched* or *dirty*.
-Touched means the user has focussed the control but it lost the focus again (`blur` event).
-Dirty means the user has entered a value different from the initial value.
+`ControlErrorsComponent` displays the errors when the form control is *invalid* and either *touched* or *dirty*.
+Touched means the user has focussed the control but it has lost the focus again (the `blur` event fired).
+Dirty means the user has changed the value.

-For the `name` control, the interaction between the control and the `FieldErrorsComponent` looks like this:
+For the `name` control, the interaction between the `input` element and the `ControlErrorsComponent` looks like this:

 ```html
 <label>